boomyville/boomarian-utilities/README.md

 This Python script creates .srt subtitle files from .m4a audio using the Whisper ASR model.
 It processes all .m4a files in the script's directory.
 Requires Python 3.6+ and openai-whisper (pip install -U openai-whisper).
 To use, save the script, place .m4a files in its directory, run python3 subtitle_generator.py, and find .srt files in the same location.
 Customise the Whisper model for transcription accuracy by modifying model = whisper.load_model('base') to smaller or larger models.
 Use your favourite video editor (such as ShotCut) to embed or attached .srt files to your videos.

+## MKV to MP4

+This Python script uses CPU or GPU to convert MKV files to H254 MPEG files.
+Mainly used to allow for playing on browser / home assistant.